johnnydrazzi/USB-uC/README.md

 # USB uC
 ![Alt text](Images/USB_uC_27J53_2.jpg?raw=true "USB_uC_27J53")
 A bootloader for PIC microcontrollers, that makes your USB capable PIC appear to your computer as a thumb drive.
 Programming can be done through MPLABX or by simply dragging and dropping your Intel hex file onto the drive.
 No programmer, drivers or software to install.

+The USB stack has been compliance tested using USB-IF's USB 3 Command Verifier (USB3CV) tool.

 **Features:**
 - Bootloaders made for popular development boards.